snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 * Light mode: `className="ag-theme-alpine"` (default)
 * Dark mode: `className="ag-theme-alpine-dark"`

-You can switch between light and dark themes dynamically by updating the `className` prop in a callback.
+Switch between light and dark themes by updating the `className` prop in a callback.

 For more details and a full list of built-in themes and how to customize the theme, see the [Dash AG Grid styling guide](https://dash.plotly.com/dash-ag-grid/styling-themes) or the [AG Grid v31.3 theme docs](https://www.ag-grid.com/archive/31.3.0/react-data-grid/themes/).

-Click the theme toggle in the top right of this page to see the grid theme update live.
+Click the theme switch in the top right of this page to see the grid theme update live.

 .. exec::docs.dash-ag-grid.simple

 ###  Custom Cell Renderers with DMC

+For an introduction to [dash-ag-grid Cell Renderers](https://dash.plotly.com/dash-ag-grid/cell-renderer-components) refer to the dash documentation.

-In Dash AG Grid, a cell renderer is a component or function that allows you to customize the cell content rather than displaying simple text.
+A cell renderer is a JavaScript function that returns a component to customize the cell content, rather than displaying simple text.
 You can use DMC components as custom cell renderers.

 Key concepts:

-* Use the `cellRenderer` prop to name the custom function.
-* Use the `cellRendererParams` prop to pass props to that component from Python.

-To use a custom component, define it in a `.js` file in your `/assets/` folder in the `window.dashAgGridComponentFunctions` namespace.
-AG Grid will automatically register it.
+* Define the renderer function in a `.js` file in  `/assets/` under `window.dashAgGridComponentFunctions` namespace.
+Dash registers these components with the grid.

-For an introduction to [dash-ag-grid Cell Renderers](https://dash.plotly.com/dash-ag-grid/cell-renderer-components) refer to the dash documentation.

-Want help writing these custom cell render functions?
-See [Using AI to Generate Functions](/functions-as-props#using-ai-to-generate-javascript-functions) for how to describe the logic in plain English or Python and convert it to JavaScript.
+* Set `cellRenderer` to the function name.
+* Pass extra props to the function with `cellRendererParams`.

 ```js